snotskie/ttrpg/site/src/index.md

 When you succeed on a Check or win a Contest by $5$ or more above the number you needed to reach, then something extra cool may happen.
 On the other hand, when you fail a Check or lose a Contest by $5$ or more, then something extra bad may happen.
 Failing or losing by $10$ or more can be disastrous.

+In general, there are three levels of severity to effects that result from rolls in this game:

+- **Minor Effect:** Winning, losing, succeeding, or failing by less than $5$
+- **Medium Effect:** Winning, losing, succeeding, or failing by at least $5$ but less than $10$
+- **Major Effect:** Winning, losing, succeeding, or failing by at least $10$

 ### Surprise Threat

 When a character is surprised by a threat, their first roll in response to it cannot bump and cannot be a Spark Stat Check.